SEO Projects for Large Websites Can be Daunting

 3. Fix Any Technical SEO Issues That Arise from the Audit

-One of the great things about running an SEO audit crawl on your website is that you will normally find several “low hanging fruit” items that are easy fixes with big impact.
+One of the great things about running an SEO audit crawl for large scale SEO is that you will normally find several “low hanging fruit” items that are easy fixes with big impact.

 One example is a university I worked with that had slow page load times across their website.
 It turned out that three images in the footer on almost all pages were completely non optimized and several hundred kilobytes each!
 Without any development time, they were able to change the graphics and drastically improve their page speed.